 Before this date, Quebec's R&D wage tax credit was subject to different eligibility criteria, rates and restrictions.

-Quebec Canadian-controlled corporations with less than $50 million* in assets, on an associated basis, can claim the 37.5% rate on up to the spending limit of $3 million* of R&D wages, on an associated basis.
-For those with assets between $50 million* and $75 million*, the 37.5% rate is gradually reduced to 17.5%.** The rate is 17.5%** for all other taxpayers.
-The rate increased from 35% to 37.5% on R&D expenditures incurred after April 21, 2005.
-For expenditures incurred before June 13, 2003, the 35% rate was 40% and the 17.5% rate was 20%.
+Quebec Canadian-controlled corporations with less than $50 million in assets, on an associated basis, can claim the 37.5% rate on up to the spending limit of $3 million of R&D wages, on an associated basis.
+For those with assets between $50 million and $75 million, the 37.5% rate is gradually reduced to 17.5%.
+The rate is 17.5% for all other taxpayers (except in certain cases, the rate is 27.5% for biopharmaceutical corporations — see footnote 11).
 50% of payments to arm's length subcontractors are eligible for the credit.
 All thresholds are in respect of the previous year, on a worldwide associated basis.

 |Spending limit||Asset thresholds|